MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2024-06-27-make-more-tensorflow-part1.md

 ---
 layout: post
-title:  "Make More Tensorflow Version"
+title:  "Make More Tensorflow Version (part 1)"
 date:   2024-06-27 17:40:00
 tags: tensorflow keras neural network make more
 ---

-# Make More Tensorflow Version (part 1)

 I recently started watching Andrej Karpathy's [make more youtube video series](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) (I know I'm a year late to the party).
 In this and the following posts, I plan to reproduce his experiments and models but using tensorflow.